met4citizen/Hypergraph/README.md

 Sometimes matches overlap.
 For example, when using the previous rule with the initial state `(1,1,2)(2,2,3)(3,3,4)`, there are two overlapping matches `(x=1,y=2,z=2,u=3)` and `(x=2,y=3,z=3,u=4)`.

-One way to resolve the conflict is to pick just one of the matches according to some ordering scheme and ignore the other (single-way evolution).
+One way to resolve this conflict is to pick just one of the two overlapping matches (critical pair) according to some ordering scheme and ignore the other (single-way evolution).
-Another approach is to rewrite the two overlapping matches (critical pair) by allowing the system to branch (multiway evolution).
+Another approach is to rewrite both by allowing the system to branch (multiway evolution).

 As the multiway system branches and diverges (quantum mechanics), the probability of ending up in some particular end state is related to the number of different evolutionary paths to that state (path counting).
 However, there can also be rules that make two branches merge (critical pair completion).
 This makes certain end states more/less likely (constructive/destructive interference).
-In the end we are likely to find ourselves in the part of the system in which the branches always merge (confluence) and the evolution converges (classical mechanics).
+In the end we (observers) are likely to find ourselves in the part of the system in which the branches always merge (confluence) and the evolution converges (classical mechanics).

 For more information about hypergraph rewriting systems and their potential to